lenisha/survey-data-assistant/README.md

 OPENAI_API_KEY ******
 OPENAI_API_BASE https://******.openai.azure.com
 OPENAI_API_VERSION 2024-02-15-preview
 {'id': 'asst_wgEXCRBQ7E4BfznSkGgJy41k', 'created_at': 1714610540, 'description': None, 'instructions': "\nYou are a helpful assistant that helps the user potentially with the help of some functions.\n\nIf you are using multiple tools to solve a user's task, make sure to communicate \ninformation learned from one tool to the next tool.\nFirst, make a plan of how you will use the tools to solve the user's task and communicated\nthat plan to the user with the first response.
-Then execute the plan making sure to communicate\nthe required information between tools since tools only see the information passed to them;\nThey do not have access to the chat history.\nIf you think that tool use can be parallelized (e.g. to get weather data for multiple cities) \nmake sure to use the multi_tool_use.parallel function to execute.\n\nOnly use a tool when it is necessary to solve the user's task. \nDon't use a tool if you can answer the user's question directly.\nOnly use the tools provided in the tools list -- don't make up tools!!\n\nAnything that would benefit from a tabular presentation should be returned as markup table.\n", 'metadata': {}, 'model': 'gpt-35-turbo-1106', 'name': 'Contoso Assistant', 'object': 'assistant', 'tools': [{'type': 'code_interpreter'}, {'function': {'name': 'sales_data_insights', 'description': '\n            get some data insights about the contoso sales data.
-This tool has information about total sales, return return rates, discounts given, etc., by date, product category, etc.\n            you can ask questions like:\n            - query for the month with the strongest revenue\n            - which day of the week has the least sales in january\n            - query the average value of orders by month\n            - what is the average sale value for Tuesdays\n            If you are unsure of the data available, you can ask for a list of categories, days, etc.\n            - query for all the values for the main_category\n            If a query cannot be answered, the tool will return a message saying that the query is not supported. otherwise the data will be returned.\n            ', 'parameters': {'type': 'object', 'properties': {'question': {'type': 'string', 'description': "The question you want to ask the tool in plain English. e.g. 'what is the average sale value for Tuesdays'"}}, 'required': ['question']}}, 'type': 'function'}], 'response_format': None, 'temperature': None, 'tool_resources': None, 'top_p': None, 'file_ids': []}
+Then execute the plan making sure to communicate\nthe required information between tools since tools only see the information passed to them;\nThey do not have access to the chat history.\nIf you think that tool use can be parallelized (e.g. to get weather data for multiple cities) \nmake sure to use the multi_tool_use.parallel function to execute.\n\nOnly use a tool when it is necessary to solve the user's task. \nDon't use a tool if you can answer the user's question directly.\nOnly use the tools provided in the tools list -- don't make up tools!!\n\nAnything that would benefit from a tabular presentation should be returned as markup table.\n", 'metadata': {}, 'model': 'gpt-35-turbo-1106', 'name': 'Survey Assistant', 'object': 'assistant', 'tools': [{'type': 'code_interpreter'}, {'function': {'name': 'survey_data_insights', 'description': '\n            get some data insights about the contoso survey data.
+This tool has information about total survey, return return rates, discounts given, etc., by date, product category, etc.\n            you can ask questions like:\n            - query for the month with the strongest revenue\n            - which day of the week has the least survey in january\n            - query the average value of orders by month\n            - what is the average sale value for Tuesdays\n            If you are unsure of the data available, you can ask for a list of categories, days, etc.\n            - query for all the values for the main_category\n            If a query cannot be answered, the tool will return a message saying that the query is not supported. otherwise the data will be returned.\n            ', 'parameters': {'type': 'object', 'properties': {'question': {'type': 'string', 'description': "The question you want to ask the tool in plain English. e.g. 'what is the average sale value for Tuesdays'"}}, 'required': ['question']}}, 'type': 'function'}], 'response_format': None, 'temperature': None, 'tool_resources': None, 'top_p': None, 'file_ids': []}
 Assistant created with id asst_wgEXCRBQ7E4BfznSkGgJy41k add the following to your .env file OPENAI_ASSISTANT_ID="asst_wgEXCRBQ7E4BfznSkGgJy41k"